talasokratas/domain-ranking-app-backend/README.md

 ## Introduction

 This application is designed to collect page rank metrics for specified domains on a daily basis and expose the collected data through the app's API.
 It utilizes the Open Page Rank API to gather information for domains listed in a file.
+Make sure you have laravel installed on your computer or server before running

 ## Instructions